Ask Experts Questions for FREE Help!

 speedball1's Avatar

-As I have explained in a earlier post, While a plumber will install appliances such as dishwashers, instant water heaters, water softeners ect.
-We do not service or repair them.
+As I have explained in a earlier post, While a plumber will install appliances such as dishwashers, instant water heaters, water softeners etc. We do not service or repair them.
 Having said that my opinion is that you have mineral built up in the heater and it must be cleared out.
 In my area we had a manufactures rep that made service calls on instant water heaters.
 This doesn't mean that a sharp plumber couldn't track down the clog and clear it for you.
 This won't be a job for a homeowner.
 Contact the company that installed the unit and see what they say.
 Perhaps Applguy in Appliance or TK Russel in electrical could be of some help.
-Post your question over there. good luck, Tom
+Post your question over there.
+Good luck, Tom

 New Member